ProfessorP-beep/WDL-to-CWL-Converter/README.md

 | `workflow`             | Single CWL Workflow file  | Tasks must be imported separately as `.cwl`      |
 | `task-only WDL`        | Separate CWL per task     | No `workflow {}` block required                  |

-## 🧪 Tested With
-IlluminaGenotypingArray.wdl + IlluminaGenotypingArrayTasks.wdl from Broad

-Qc.wdl and AggregatedBamQC.wdl from the Seven Bridges CAVATICA platform

 ## Contact
 Feel free to fork, submit issues, or contribute to the project.